-Dementia and Alzheimer’s Home Care Services
+Dementia and Alzheimer’s Home Care Providers

-Scheduled visits or Alzheimer’s live-in help around the clock?
-Coordinating the appropriate level of in-home care for dementia.
+you can determine the appropriate level of in-home care for dementia.

 Senior Nannies matches clients with highly qualified and carefully screened Alzheimer’s and dementia caregivers to provide in-home support for adults diagnosed with memory loss and cognitive decline.
 The overriding goal is to facilitate a familiar life that preserves your senior parent, spouse, or other loved one’s dignity and independence and supports his or her normal activities of daily living with patience, compassion and understanding.